 Here are the seasonal flowers she suggests for winter weddings.
 Trust us—these blooms are so beautiful, you'll forget all about peonies!

-"If you're really in love with the shape and texture of peonies, look instead for garden roses," says Ahn.
+"If you're really in love with the shape and texture of peonies, look instead for garden roses," suggests Ahn.
 Peonies are only in season in late spring and summer months, and while they can be shipped in during the winter, the cost may be high and your options will be limited.
 Garden roses give you the same ruffled, full look and are equally large, so you'll get the fluffy bouquet you were hoping for.

 For a more modern shape, look to calla lilies, which are at their best from late winter to early spring.

-Greenery & Texture
+Greenery and Texture